By Bill Desowitz | Thompson on Hollywood October 31, 2014 at 1:55PM

 Before then, though, Sony will have an indication of how much interest there is in tapping the female side of the Spidey universe (slated for release in 2017), in which casting will be key and freshness will be imperative after diminishing interest in Andrew Garfield's sophomore turn as the Marvel web-slinger.
 (Marc Webb's "The Amazing Spider-Man 3" has been pushed back to 2018.)

 Still, Marvel president/producer Kevin Feige, who already has a full slate through 2017, insists that it's a matter of timing in this all-important superhero chess game.
-True, there are bitter memories of Halle Berry's Catwoman and Jennifer Garner's Elektra, and guys usually aren't drawn to female superheroes that aren't part of a superstar ensemble, but with the right combination of elements, there's no reason to think that a gender balance of power shift can't be successfully achieved.
+True, there are bitter memories of Halle Berry's Catwoman and Jennifer Garner's Elektra, and the conventional wisdom is that guys usually aren't drawn to female superheroes that aren't part of a superstar ensemble, but with the right combination of elements, there's no reason to think that a gender balance of power shift can't be successfully achieved.

 So why not a Black Widow movie or even a "Guardians of the Galaxy" spin-off with Zoe Saldana as the smart and deadly Gamora?
 The great thing about "Guardians" is that it veers off the beaten track and opens up a whole new Marvel world of possibilities.
 And audiences immediately embraced it.
 We're craving something new and unpredictable.
 Makes no difference if you suddenly put a female in charge of saving the universe as long as she's capable, compelling, and doesn't take herself too seriously.

-And getting back to industry leader Marvel, which is bound to make its gender shift eventually, it has plenty of established female superheroes to choose from without bringing a female Thor to the big screen.
+And why stop with Captain Marvel?
+Marvel has scads of established female superheroes without having to bring a female Thor to the big screen.
 Then the hammer would really come down hard on them for such gimmickry.